camunda-community-hub/camunda-8-connector-sendBPMNmessage/README.md

 mvn spring-boot:run
 ````

+or use `start.bat|sh`

-Access then localhost:9081 to access the dashboard
+Access then localhost:9081 to access the dashboard (the port number is specified in the `application.properties`)